 In the 1953 MGM movie Kiss Me Kate, Ann Miller (1923–2004) bursts into a production meeting between her actor boyfriend and composer Cole Porter, dazzling them with the number “Too Darn Hot.”
 Her machine-gun tap routine lets loose atop a coffee table; her mile-long legs are presented in all their glory as she towers over the men.
 Miller’s dancing resembles fireworks, visually and acoustically.
 Like her Broadway-bound character, the Texas-born dancer aimed high.
 Dancing with athleticism and determination, Miller was one of the first female Hollywood tappers to move beyond the chorus line and become a solo artist.

+Originally known as Johnnie Lucille Collier (her father wanted a son), Miller took her first dance lessons to strengthen her legs weakened by rickets.
+She found ballet instruction stifling, but the rhythms of tap set her aflame.
+“I was always tapping like a whirlwind,” she wrote in her 1972 autobiography, Miller’s High Life.
 When Miller was 9, she and her mother moved to Los Angeles.
 At a Sunset Boulevard storefront where tap shoes were sold, Miller was given a board, shoes and practice time, to the delight of onlookers.
 Her big break came when Lucille Ball and actor/comedian Benny Rubin saw her dance at San Francisco’s Bal Tabarin nightclub.
-She formally changed her name to the all-American sounding Ann Miller and signed a seven-year RKO contract when she was 13 years old.
+She formally changed her name to the all-American sounding Ann Miller, and signed a seven-year RKO contract when she was 13 years old.
 (A fake birth certificate stated she was 18.)

 Almost immediately, the critics compared her dancing to that of Eleanor Powell, who was 11 years her senior.
 But unlike Powell, Miller was marketed as a glamour girl, and directors—including Hermes Pan, Robert Alton, Busby Berkeley and Jack Cole—capitalized on her long, muscular legs.
 She enthralled audiences with her speed, producing a rumored 500 taps per minute.
 Even so, Powell was clinching many of the tap roles.
 So at 16, Miller left Hollywood and joined the cast of George White’s Scandals, a high-end burlesque show on Broadway.
 She devised a number called “The Mexiconga,” which adopted the call-and-response structure of jazz music.
 She writes in her 1972 autobiography: “To every beat of the drum, I gave an answer with my feet.”
-The producer realized they had a star on their hands, and to advertise the show, Miller’s image was plastered across Times Square.
+The producer realized they had a star on their hands; and to advertise the show, Miller’s image was plastered across Times Square.

 A year later, RKO welcomed her back and her salary skyrocketed from $250 to $3,000 a week.
 Despite the paycheck, Miller never starred in a movie and she moved to Columbia Pictures in search of better parts.
 There, she wowed audiences in the film The Thrill of Brazil (1946) with a six-minute tap number that included 125 turns, choreographed by Hermes Pan.